25 Creative Benefit Ideas for Happy, Productive Employees

 You’ve probably heard about some companies that offer their people pretty great benefits.

-3. Company trips.
+3. Company Off-Sites

 Whether it’s just an off-site close to the office for a day or taking the whole company somewhere exotic for a week, taking employees to a new location can be relaxing and help employees connect with each other.